 - Both Georgia Senate seats flipped in January 2021, giving Democrats control of the Senate

 The Abrams model worked because it followed the same principles as the Civil Rights Movement.
-It required sustained organizational effort and specific measurable objectives.
+It required sustained organizational effort and specific measurable goals.
 It engaged the political system at the point where it is most responsive to pressure.
 And it demanded work that generates no social media content — work done in DMV offices, community centers, and door-to-door canvassing routes where there are no cameras and no applause (Georgia Secretary of State records, 2020).

-The Puzzle and the Solution
+Try 10 Free RELIQ Questions →The Puzzle and the Solution

 How did the largest protest movement in American history, backed by $50 billion in corporate pledges and the most tweeted hashtag ever recorded, produce almost zero structural change — while a single organizer in Georgia, with no viral moment, flipped an entire state?